trydydd/slimemoldgrappling/content/lesson_plans/slime_mold_grappling_club/_index.md

 Sessions are generally one hour long and in a format that suits adult participants of all fitness and skill levels.

+Classes are broken into the three macro situations of submission grappling: standing, pinning, and guard.

 {{% children %}}